-It's definitely the season for cosying up in warm knitwear.
-But with comforting knits being such a wardrobe staple, how much damage are the materials involved in them doing to our planet and animals?
+We all love cosying up in warm knitwear; but we hear many of you asking: is wool vegan?
+When considering 'can vegans wear wool' it's important to look at the wider impact on our planet.
+With comforting knits being such a wardrobe staple, how much damage are the materials involved in them doing to our planet and animals?
 And what's the kinder and more sustainable vegan knitwear alternative?

 By Sascha Camilli: writer, speaker, activist, and vegan fashion expert.

 What's wrong with wool?